 The educational policy of inclusion was first broadcast in the mid-1990s and has been accelerated by successive governments ever since.
 This has meant that over the years, all of the children and young people at WESC Foundation have additional complex needs (learning, physical or mental difficulties) as well as their visual impairment.
 In 1992 there were no wheelchairs on the campus, twenty years later there are over fifty.

 New beginnings as WESC Foundation

-The organisation rebranded in January 2013 to WESC Foundation and has had close links with the city of Exeter and the surrounding areas for 175 years.
-It is a local, regional and national organisation whose reputation far transcends the boundaries of the United Kingdom.
+We rebranded in January 2013 to WESC Foundation and have had close links with the city of Exeter and the surrounding areas for 175 years.
+WESC Foundation is a local, regional and national organisation whose reputation far transcends the boundaries of the United Kingdom.
 WESC Foundation still offers education in School and College, together with services for young adults (in St David’s House or supported living accommodation).
 There is a thriving social enterprise department, fundraising activity sustained by our supporters, and we seek to share our expertise with others through educational outreach, research and development and training events.

 Local Education Authorities and those responsible for further special education look to us for knowledge and advice.
 WESC Foundation attracts visitors from as far afield as Australia, Africa, the United States and Europe, not to mention several Secretaries of Education and at least two Prime Ministers.

 WESC Foundation has an impressive history of both royal and other patronage.
 HRH The Duchess of Cornwall succeeded HRH The Duchess of Kent in 2008, and served as Patron until 2018.
 Successive presidents included the Countesses of Morley and Arran and The Lady Clifford of Chudleigh.
 Similarly its list of vice-presidents is noted for not just its many influential names but for the practical help and encouragement it gives to the trustees and staff.